 Research your niche and discover the popular hashtags that you can use, and go through each of those and like and share quality content that has been marked with those tags.

 Tweet Other Bloggers & Influencers

 Picking up off the last point, go through and share content that uses similar hashtags to your account.
 Also, create a list of active bloggers and influencers in your niche on Twitter and regularly tweet them and engage them in conversation.
 I know this can be time-consuming, so I recommend setting up a list on Twitter, and then 2 to 3 times a week (schedule this so it’s a set time for you each week) visiting that list and going through their content.
 Tweet them questions and comments.
 Tell them you love their content.
 Twitter is a whole different beast once you start engaging with other followers.

 Every post you do needs a photo.
 Try to use 1 to 3 photos per post depending on the length of content.
 This makes your post look visually pleasing – making your visitors happy, making the search engines happy, making the individuals that share your content on social media happy, and of course, all these things make you happy.

 You may be wondering where you can get images from if you don’t want to take them yourself.
 I’m a big fan of taking photos yourself if at all possible, but sometimes you won’t be able to or won’t have the opportunity to take one that fits your content.
 I recommend Shutterstock for stock photography if it is in your budget to go that route, if not, here are some great free resources:

 It’s also worth mentioning that you can embed Twitter Updates (like I did above), Facebook Posts, YouTube and Vimeo videos and even Slideshare decks into your blog post as well for a little extra wowing!

-I hope these tips help you with your blog!
+If you’re asking yourself, “How do I get more blog traffic?” – I hope these tips help you with your blog!
 If you have additional tips/suggestions or questions/comments – please leave them below!